 Note that you should always reference these web services with the explicit ?wsdl termination.

-Though when using .NET technologies (a client, even a browser) you may look up such web services without using this termination, you should follow interoperability best practices to ensure that for instance, a Java-based or php client can interpret them.
+Though when using .NET technologies (a client, even a browser) you may look up such web services without using this termination, you should follow interoperability best practices to make sure that for instance, a Java-based or php client can interpret them.

 Important notes and best practices